 The concept used 2 techniques so I’ve made a quick video to explain what we did:

 For the first 30 days, we only showed an exit-intent popup.
-Then, for 23 days we applied the subtle technique.
+Then, for 23 days we applied this pop up alternative subtle technique.

 The subtle technique was 6.7x more effective at getting signups.